NereoOntiveros/Cocktail/README.md

 - Retrofit
 - Room
 - Navigation Components
-- Use of third part Api
+- Use of third-party REST API

 # Features